BerkeleyLab/Bedrock/localbus/jit_rad.md

 # To do:

-- clean up this documentation
+- expand and clean up this documentation
 - document acceptable relationship between lb_clk and app_clk
 - finish up the regression check
-- test it out for real in lcls2_llrf